2008 NFL draft

-The 2008 NFL Draft was the 73rd annual meeting of National Football League (NFL) franchises to select newly eligible American football players.
+The 2008 NFL draft was the 73rd annual meeting of National Football League (NFL) franchises to select newly eligible American football players.
 The draft took place at Radio City Music Hall in New York City, New York, on April 26 and April 27, 2008.
 For the 29th consecutive year, ESPN televised the draft; the NFL Network also broadcast the event, its third year doing so.
 Of the 252 selections, 220 were regular selections in rounds one through seven, and 32 were compensatory selections, distributed among rounds three through seven.
 As of the end of the 2018 season, 27 players have been selected to the Pro Bowl.

 For the first time since the common draft began, no wide receiver was selected in the first round.
 For the first time ever, the first two picks had the same last name (Jake and Chris Long; they were unrelated).
 Also, a then-record 34 trades were made during the draft itself.
 The number of trades was later broken in 2017.

+As of 2025, there are only 5 remaining active players in the NFL from the 2008 draft class: Cardinals defensive end Calais Campbell, Bengals quarterback Joe Flacco, Panthers long snapper J. J. Jansen, 49ers long snapper Jon Weeks, and Commanders quarterback Josh Johnson, although Johnson was absent from 2014 to 2017, from 2019 to 2020, and again in 2023.